jabnow/CS3083_AirTrackSys/README.md

 # Online Air Ticket Reservation System

 ## Project Overview
-This project, created for the "Intro to Databases (CS-UY 3083)" course at NYU Tandon School of Engineering under Professor Ratan Dey, involves designing, implementing, and deploying an online Air Ticket Reservation System.
-The project covers the full database development lifecycle: conceptual design, logical design, database implementation, and the creation of an associated web-based application.
+This is the semester project for "Intro to Databases (CS-UY 3083)" course at NYU Tandon with Professor RatanDey.
+It involves designing, implementing, and deploying an online Air Ticket Reservation System, covering the full database development lifecycle: conceptual design, logical design, database implementation, and the creation of an associated web-based application.

 ### Team Members:
-- [Insert Name & NetID of Member 1]
+- Dorien Zhang
-- [Insert Name & NetID of Member 2, if applicable]
+- Joy Wang
-- [Insert Name & NetID of Member 3, if applicable]
+- Vihan Vora

 ## Project Parts and Deliverables